Corporate jargon

-Corporate jargon (variously known as corporate speak, corporate lingo, corpo lingo, business speak, business jargon, management speak, workplace jargon, corpospeak, corporatese, or commercialese) is the jargon often used in large corporations, bureaucracies, and similar workplaces.
+Corporate jargon (Note: Variously known as corporate speak, corporate lingo, corpo lingo, business speak, business jargon, management speak, workplace jargon, corpospeak, corporatese, or commercialese.) is the jargon often used in large corporations, bureaucracies, and similar workplaces.
 The language register of the term is generally being presented in a negative light or disapprovingly.
 It is often considered to be needlessly obscure or, alternatively, used to disguise an absence of information.
 Its use in corporations and other large organisations has been widely noted in media.

 Marketing speak is a related label for wording styles used to promote a product or service.

 Coinage and use

 Corporate speak is associated with managers of large corporations, business management consultants, and occasionally government.
 Reference to such jargon is typically derogatory, implying the use of long, complicated, or obscure words; abbreviations; euphemisms; and acronyms.
 For that reason some of its forms may be considered as an argot.
 Some of these words may be neologisms or inventions, designed purely to fit the specialized meaning of a situation or even to "spin" negative situations as positive situations, for example in the practice of greenwashing.
 Although it is pervasive in the education field, its use has been criticized as reflecting a sinister view of students as commodities and schools as retail outlets.